 The Indiana University School of Medicine Department of Neurology offers a one-year ACGME-accredited clinical neurophysiology fellowship.
 Three positions are offered each year.
-Two of these positions focus on EEG and epilepsy; the remaining one position focuses on EMG and neuromuscular disorders.
+Two positions focus on EEG and epilepsy; the remaining position focuses on EMG and neuromuscular disorders.

 Applicants to the Clinical Neurophysiology Fellowship must have completed an ACGME-accredited four-year residency in Neurology.